Gokulam

-Gokulam is a 1993 Indian Tamil-language romantic drama film directed by Vikraman.
-The film stars Jayaram (in his major Tamil debut) and Bhanupriya, with Arjun Sarja in a special appearance.
+Gokulam is a 1993 Indian Tamil-language romantic drama film written and directed by Vikraman and produced by R. B. Choudary.
+The film stars Jayaram (in his major Tamil debut) and Bhanupriya, with Arjun in a special appearance.
 It was released on 11 June 1993.

 Plot

 Chellappa lives in a village owning a photo studio along with his friends.
 Mary comes to the village and rents a house opposite to Kalyan Kumar's house, which is named "Gokulam" and where Kalyan Kumar man lives with his wife and daughter Uma.
 Kalyan Kumar also has a son named Kannan but has been abandoned by the family members for marrying a girl without the family's consent, but the family regularly receives money orders from Kannan.
 Although Kannan's father has changed his mind and accepted his son, the latter still does not return home.
 Everyone in Gokulam thinks that it is only Kannan's wife who does not allow him to reunite with his family.

 Mary gets close to Gokulam family members and attends singing classes from Kalyan Kumar.
 She helps everyone in the family as and when required.
 Chellappa falls in love with Mary and proposes to her, but Mary tells her flashback to Chellappa, which shocks him.
 Mary's original name is Gayathri, and she sings well.
 Gayathri and Kannan love each other.
 Gayathri is a rich girl but has no parents or relatives except for a guardian who has plans to get his son Vasanth married to her.
 But Gayathri informs her guardian about her love towards Kannan, for which he agrees immediately.
 Gayathri feels happy.
 Kannan requests the wedding to happen after a few days as he has to take care of his poor family.
 He says that his sister's wedding should happen first.
 Gayathri agrees for this, and an engagement is planned between them on Gayathri's birthday, but Vasanth gets furious knowing about this and decides to kill Kannan.
 Vasanth sends a few thugs to kill Kannan.
 Kannan fights them but gets stabbed at his back.
 He comes to the function and dies in front of Gayathri.